fherb2/z21client/README.md

 # z21py
 **Python class to communicate with Z21 central station and compatible devices**

-Status: Development started.
+Project status: Development started.
 Not merged with main branch.
 For detailed status see into the development branches.
 More informations at this place comming soon.

+Code status, branch v0.1_dev: conceptual